Overcoming Costly Chargebacks in the ARM Industry

 1. Adhere to Processor Protocol

 Identity theft and fraud are the leading causes of card-not-present (CNP) chargebacks.
 You can reduce the occurrence by adhering to your payment processors‘ suggestions or rule sets.
 To illustrate, in a CNP environment, this may include IP address capture, digital signatures, or other data that identifies the transaction’s payment authorization and nature.

 2. Offer Excellent Customer Service

 Another reason why consumers dispute a credit card charge is when they don’t clearly understand what payment is being made for.
 Many state they feel pressured to making a payment or agreeing to a payment plan that is not realistic for their budget.
 Providing excellent customer service with informed and trained agents dramatically reduces this occurrence.
 Make sure contact information for your agency is marked on all correspondences and fully disclosed on your website.
 It shouldn’t be a run around for a consumer to reach you.
-If it becomes too difficult to track your business down or speaking with live agents isn’t a pleasant experience, it is much easier to contact their issuing bank to initiate a chargeback.
+Suppose it becomes too difficult to track your business down, or speaking with live agents isn’t a pleasant experience.
+In that case, it is much easier to contact their issuing bank to initiate a chargeback.
 To conclude, offering quality customer service in any industry is never a bad thing.

 3. Use A Clear Payment Descriptor

 We’ve all done it – looked at a credit card statement and didn’t recognize a charge.
 Our hearts flutter a bit immediately, assuming we’re the victim of credit card fraud, and the alarm bells sound.
 After calling your bank to dispute the transaction, you eventually find you did authorize the payment – you didn’t recognize the transaction due to its’ payment descriptor.
 Sounds familiar, right?
 For both the merchant and consumer, this is a frustrating experience.